ryanatkn/gro/src/lib/docs/adapt.md

 ## adapters

-Gro borrows the `Adapter` concept from SvelteKit to help us control our builds.
+Gro borrows the `Adapter` concept from SvelteKit to help us finalize builds.
 When we run:

 ```bash